by Dominic Mah

 Fun fact!
 Kristen Bell is not technically a Marvel Chris, but she is blonde and perfect-looking and named Kris…ten.
 Based on physical type, she could easily be tapped to play a prominent Marvel woman, say Moonstone, Firestar, Stature, Jocasta, or one of the various Spider-Womans.

-Both the Avengers’ Vision and the The Good Place‘s Janet are artificial intelligences.
+Both the Avengers’ Vision and The Good Place‘s Janet are artificial intelligences who may have to die to save the rest of the ensemble cast.
 In both stories, the heroes decide to protect the artificial being’s existence rather than destroying her, even though the fate of reality is at stake (S2 E7, “Janet and Michael”).
 Both artificial people beg their friends to kill them so as to avoid disaster, but their friends don’t want to kill them, because friends.